robinyUArizona/Hotel-Booking-Demand/README.md

 ## This project is divided in 5 sections:

-    # 2. Discover the Problem
-This project is divided in 5 sections:

     1. Connection to MySQL database and loading and reading data

     2. Data Exploration